Babies have delicate lungs and airways. We need to make sure that they inhale air with just the right amount of moisture.

-Besides, it has been proved time and again that cool mist is easier to inhale than warm mist.
+Cool mist is easier to inhale than warm mist.
 It has a softening effect on the throat, just the thing you would like to prevent the occurrence of sore throat.

 If you have a larger room, a cool mist humidifier would be much better.
 You see, when you have a warm mist humidifier, the warm mist can cool down before it reaches the furthest end of the room.